Vaibhavs10/metadata-sniffer/README.md

 # Trending Respositories Investigation

-This repsotiory will analyse the top 100 trending models on the Hugging Face Hub.
+This repository will analyse the top 100 trending models on the Hugging Face Hub.
 The purpose of this is to check for `library name`, and the `pipeline` tag.
 These metadata is useful for repositories as we can populate code snippets with them.